 When it’s time to release you catch, hold the fish in the net underwater and work with it if necessary.
 Move it back and forth to force water through its gills.
 Make sure it is strong enough to at least swim out of the net before releasing.
 If a fish is released and it falls to the bottom on its side, silt will cover its gills and it will die.

 Keep in mind, a fish’s gills are exposed to air when held out of the water.
-During extreme hot and cold weather the air can cause damage to the gills in a very short period of time, even seconds.
+During extreme hot and cold weather the air can cause damage to the gills in a matter of seconds.
 In the case of extreme cold weather, the gills can actually flash freeze, killing the fish immediately.
 We’ve seen it happen!

 This goes without saying, but unfortunately, we need to say it: keep the fish in the water for every possible moment!